9.3.1. Moving points#

 \[\begin{split} T = \begin{bmatrix} \cos(30) & -\sin(30) & 0 & 2 \\ \sin(30) & \cos(30) & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 1 \end{bmatrix} \end{split}\]

-We multiply the position to the transform to obtain the final position of the point:
+We multiply the position by the transform to obtain the final position of the point:

 \[\begin{split} ^\text{global} p_{\text{tranformed}} = \begin{bmatrix} \cos(30) & -\sin(30) & 0 & 2 \\ \sin(30) & \cos(30) & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 1 \end{bmatrix} \begin{bmatrix} 10 \\ 0 \\ 0 \\ 1 \end{bmatrix} \\ = \begin{bmatrix} 10\cos(30) + 2 \\ 10\sin(30) \\ 0 \\ 1 \end{bmatrix} = \begin{bmatrix} 10.66 \\ 5 \\ 0 \\ 1 \end{bmatrix} \end{split}\]

-We can do the same in Kinetics Toolkit, using the function ktk.geometry.create_transforms that creates series of homogeneous transforms based on angles and translations.
-For instance, the transform \(T\) used in this section can be created using:
+We can do the same in Kinetics Toolkit, using the function ktk.geometry.create_transform_series.
+The transform \(T\) used in this section is created using:

 import kineticstoolkit.lab as ktk